SarahCreager/reading-note/code401/401prework.md

 3).
 Refactor the solution to #2 above

 4).
-Write out TODO steps as pseudo code
+Write out TODO steps as pseudo-code

 5).
 Replace pseudo code with real code